 Changes in nail color may be the first sign of an existing health problem.
 White spots on the nails may be a symptom of zinc deficiency, thyroid, heart, or liver problems.
 Yellowed nails (if not a result of heavy smoking or overuse of nail polish) may indicate lymph congestion.
 Green nails are a result of severe bacterial infection and will probably require professional treatments.
 White nails indicate a liver problem, poor circulation, or anemia.
 (Exercise may help in these cases.)
 Blue nails indicate lung and heart problems, a drug reaction, or blood toxicity from too much silver or copper in the diet.
 Black bands on the nails indicate low adrenal function, radiation poisoning, or a reaction to chemotherapy.
 Black spots under the nails could be skin cancer.

 Changes in shape or texture also may be a sign of existing health issues.
 No half moons or ridged nails indicate a vitamin A deficiency, kidney disorders, or a protein deficiency.
 Brittle nails indicate a vitamin A deficiency, vitamin D deficiency, poor circulation, thyroid problems, iron deficiency, kidney disorder, or protein deficiency.
 Brewer's yeast or wheat germ oil may help.
 Take two tablespoons of brewer's yeast or two teaspoons of wheat germ oil daily (with meals).
 Herbs like milk thistle seed and dandelion that support liver health are also good for the nails.
 Spoon shaped nails indicate anemia or a vitamin B12 deficiency.
 Pitted, frayed or splitting nails may indicate a vitamin C deficiency.
 Nails that curve downward may indicate heart and liver disorders.
 Thick nails may be a result of poor circulation or a fungus.

 Nail fungus is a stubborn nail problem that can usually be cured with home remedies.
-Apply tea tree oil as often as possible (at least twice a day) for up to a year.
+Apply tea tree oil as often as possible (at least twice a day) for up to six months.
 Soaking in a grapefruit seed extract, garlic, and honey mixture can also help.
 Patience is definitely a virtue when treating nail fungus.

 * Always consult with a healthcare professional before taking any herbal remedy.